bucko13/bitcoin-fundraise/README.md

 Obviously this is extremely basic.
 Interesting ideas for how to extend include:
 - UX to let people interact with the transaction via a browser
 - Add a fund matching scheme where someone can say they will match future contributions
+- Currently the examples split transactions to make a coin available that equals the target contribution amount.
+This expensive since you ahve broadcast multiple transactions.
+An interface to choose to donate from available available coins might help to make this more efficient.